 - Founded in 1854, the peaceful and beautiful Saint Meinrad Archabbey is one of only two archabbeys left in the nation and one of 11 in the whole world.

-- With only about three hundred drive-ins left in the U.S., our local and much-loved Holiday Drive-In Movie Theater is quite a novelty.
+- With fewer and fewer drive-ins left in the U.S., our local and much-loved Holiday Drive-In Movie Theater is quite a novelty.
 Check out Eight Things You Didn’t Know About Our Local Drive-In to learn more!

 - The sprawling, amenity-packed Lake Rudolph Campground & RV Resort was named one of the 2015 Top Ten Best Campgrounds For Families In The Country by TravelChannel.com.
 It was also named a 2015 Top Destination RV Park by Good Sam and is a two-time National RV Park of the Year recipient.
 They take camping to an all new level.